local-optimum/local-optimum-blog/_posts/2021-08-17-dollar-cost-avg-hackathon.md

 This project was my first experience creating APIs and using Flask so I'm sure there are some more elegant alternatives to my approach.
 However the real stretch goals for this project are in the visualisations, not just in opportunities to tidy up formatting but in how to clearly define and answer useful questions around DCA.

 Comparing regular investment vs an initial bulk buy was the best we could think of within the time constraints.
-Going forward I would be interested in allowing users to hand pick buy-in points to simulate saving and timing the market or simply model their previous investment decisions.
+Going forward I would be interested in allowing users to hand pick buy-in points to simulate saving up to time the market or simply model their previous investment decisions.

 If you have any ideas for visualisations or further expansion of this work please leave a comment on [github][6].